morusleaf/zRep/README.md

 3. Open other shell windows and run `sh server.sh` multiple times to add servers.

 4. Type enter in coordinator's daemon to finish adding servers.
+(You will also need to type enter within this daemon to control phase changing)

-5. Open other windows to run `sh client.sh` at anytime to register new clients.
+5. Open other windows and run `sh client.sh` at anytime to register new clients.

 6. Type `msg <indicator> <msg_text>` to broadcast all the messages to clients or `vote <msg_id> <+-1>` to vote towards a specific message.
 (For client only)